 Replace Funeral Homes Decorations with Yours

-I recently attended an amazing funeral service for a friends' dad who was a pianist and avid kite flyer.
-The funeral home brought in a beautiful grand concerto piano that was placed right in the center of the service, and covered with white lillys.
+I recently attended an amazing funeral service for a friends' dad who was a pianist and an avid kite flyer.
+The funeral home brought in a beautiful grand concerto piano that was placed right in the center of the service and covered with white lilies.
 From the ceiling hung ornate kites draped in flowers.
 It was magnificent and truly represented the life he lived in a beautiful fashion.

 Create Custom Picture Frames

 Nothing compliments a beautiful picture quite like a stylish and unique picture frame.
 Having a picture encapsulated by a stylish, personalized frame is a great way to add some flavor to the picture.
 A picture frame also makes a great and personable gift for a bereaved family member or friend.

 What is so great about this idea is that picture frames are easy to make and give children attending the funeral a fun outlet to create something that memorializes the recently deceased in an interesting way.